Tick-Talk/Requests/README.md

 ### `requestID`
 This is a unique ID representing a request so it can be identified.

-The `requestID` should be a unique, random string created at the time of the request's creation.
+The `requestID` should be a unique, random string (not including any commas) created at the time of the request's creation.
 Keep it to a reasonable size.

 ### `type`
 The `type` is the "type" of the "function" to be executed, as in what type of value should be returned.
 Here is a table describing what it can be (more types will be coming soon):